 Eventually, we returned to the trailhead and our parked rental car to complete the loop hike.

 The driving involves heading east of Soufriere along the same road you'd take to get to Toraille Falls then continuing past the small town of Fond St Jacques.

 Once past the town, the road really gets bad and it's not for the faint of heart because you'll have to maneuver the car so the wheels stay on concrete rails.
 If you happen to not stay on those narrow concrete rails, there's a real possibility that the wheels won't touch the ground (blocked by the undercarriage) and thus the vehicle wouldn't move.
 Now that's scary!

 And I didn't even mention some of the very deep ruts cut across the road that might also conspire to scrape the underside of your car.
-I wouldn't even consider trying to come up here in a passenger car!
+I wouldn't even consider trying to come up here in a passenger car (even though that was what did)!
 Of course, you could also walk the roughly 6km each way past Fond St Jacques along the 4wd path if you don't want to hire a high clearance car.

 You can use the form below, but if you find our host's interface too troublesome to use (especially if you're trying to upload photos), then just send a text submission anyways using the form, but also let us know that you'd like to attach photos.
 If you've provided an email address via the form, then we can reply back acknowledging your request, and you can then reply to that email with your photo attachments.
 We're very sorry about this, but there's not much we can do about SBI's terrible interface.